Dear Students and friends of Jin Shin Jyutsu,

 We have found it very helpful when presenting a Self-Help class to communicate with students that while these instructions are intended to assist them in helping themselves (and perhaps to assist friends and family in helping themselves), it is not intended to prepare them to offer Jin Shin Jyutsu sessions or teach others in a professional capacity (such as practitioner or self-help instructor or 5-Day Basic Seminar instructor).
 Making available the latest seminar calendar brochure can help students differentiate between the Self-Help class and the 5-Day Basic Seminar.

 Special Topic Classes: These are classes where we have the opportunity to look at a specific Jin Shin Jyutsu subject in a more detailed and profound way.
 It offers a chance to study and amplify relationships among the many aspects of Jin Shin Jyutsu, with more interaction between the students and the instructor.
-The classes have a very flexible format which can vary in size, number of days and subject matter, e.g., Pulses, Body Reading, The Depths, The Methods of Correction, Astrology, Organ Flows, etc. The Special Topic Classes have a requirement of attendance of one 5-Day Basic Seminar (unless otherwise stated – some require three).
+The classes have a very flexible format which can vary in size, number of days and subject matter, e.g., Pulses, Body Reading, The Depths, The Methods of Correction, Astrology, Organ Flows, etc. Prerequisite (unless otherwise stated) is attendance of at least one 5-Day Basic Seminar.

 Expanded Special Topic Classes: These classes allow two instructors to provide a more in-depth learning experience.
 The classes can vary in size and may be up to four days.
 The Expanded Special Topic Classes have a requirement of attendance of one 5-Day Basic Seminar (unless otherwise stated - some require three).

-Now Know Myself Seminar: The purpose of this seminar is to further examine the wealth of information in Text 1 and 2.
-The primary objective is to enrich each individual's understanding of the why's and how to's of this beautiful Art, with emphasis on the unique concerns of student practitioners.
+Now Know Myself Seminar: The purpose of the Now Know Myself Seminar (NKM) is to further examine the wealth of information in Texts 1 and 2 and offer some new material.
+This seminar is co-presented by a panel of instructors, whose number will be determined by the number of students enrolled.
+Participants experience hands-on daily, both as practitioners and receivers.
+The primary objective is to enrich each individual's understanding of the why's and how to's of this beautiful Art with emphasis on the unique concerns of practitioners.
 It is an opportunity to develop Jin Shin Jyutsu concepts and practice in a very profound way.
-A panel of 2 or 3 instructors, whose number will be determined by the number of students enrolled, will present the training.
-To be eligible for attendance, a student is required to have completed the 5-Day Basic Seminar three times.
-At the end of this seminar the student will receive the Now Know Myself certificate.

 The Now Know Myself seminar complements the fundamental training for anyone aspiring to become a capable Jin Shin Jyutsu® Student Practitioner.